lino-framework/book/docs/dev/index.rst

     on your machine.
 It's easier than with Django.
 A ``settings.py`` and a ``manage.py``.

-3.  :doc:`polls/index` : Convert the "Polls"
+3. :doc:`projects` : Finish the configuration of your your Lino development environment.
-    application from Django’s tutorial into a Lino application.
-This will illustrate some differences between Lino and Django.

-4. :doc:`projects` introduces our minimalistic project
-   management system based on :mod:`atelier`.

 .. _lino.dev.first: